Oldranda1414/nix-config/README.md

 - find a better way to run the vm (should be doable from nix directly, no sh and qemu stuff directly)
 - test capability of having 2 users with different window managers
 - add tmux
-- disable nvidia dgpu (https://nixos.wiki/wiki/Nvidia) on laptop
+- disable nvidia dgpu (https://nixos.wiki/wiki/Nvidia) on laptop.
 - checkout if the option `xdg.portal.extraPortals = [ pkgs.xdg-desktop-portal-gtk ];` was the reason for hyprland not working properly.
 Try setting it to `pkgs.xdg-desktop-portal-wlr`
+- set global dark theme, probably with gtk.